cangjie-bot/cangjie_docs/docs/dev-guide/source_en/concurrency/sync.md

 }
 ```

-One possible output is:
+A possible output is:

 ```text
 get the lock, do something
 ```

-Here are some incorrect examples of mutex usage:
+Here are some incorrect examples of using mutex locks:

-Error Example 1: A thread fails to unlock after operating on the critical section, causing other threads to block while waiting for the lock.
+Incorrect Example 1: The thread does not unlock after operating on the critical section, causing other threads to block indefinitely when trying to acquire the lock.

 <!-- compile.error -->
 <!-- cfg="libcangjie-std-sync" -->